lm-sec/offensive-awx/README.md

 ```

 This would cause the second task to run on `host-1`, all other tasks will be executed on the target hosts.
-Using this delegation method, we can execute arbitrary commands on the execution node.
+Using this delegation method, we can **execute arbitrary commands** on the execution node.

-From there, one can perform enumeration of project artifacts and sometimes grab secrets like vault passwords, that are sent in clear text.
+From there, one can perform enumeration of project artifacts and sometimes grab secrets, like vault passwords, that are sent in clear text.

 Interesting pivoting techniques are possible if the `machine id` uses an SSH key for authenticaton.
 This is because, when a `job_template` is launched, a new pod is created by `awx-operator`, the context of the execution is sent to this pod and the `machine id` credential is configured in the local `ssh-agent`.